LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D0-Intro-Overview.md

 - Lab assignment: Start work on it after the first lecture.

-- Beta version (draft) of the lab assignment: submit it by this Saturday.
+- Beta version (draft) of the lab assignment: submit this by Saturday.

 - Code review: do a code review for your lab partner by Tuesday of next week.